 - With 45 million people, Uganda is one the most populous countries in Africa and could reach 63.8 million by 2030. - Almost 3 out of 4 Ugandans live in rural areas. - Up to 700,000 young people join the labor market each year. - Uganda is the third largest economy in the East African Community, and it is expected to be among the fastest-growing economies by 2030.

-The sanitation economy and menstrual hygiene marketplace potential is currently estimated at US \$1.94 billion, with the potential to increase to US \$3.39 billion.
+The sanitation economy potential is currently estimated at US \$1.72 billion, with the potential to increase to US \$2.7 billion.

 Endnotes